projectcalico/calico/master/usage/configuration/mtu.md

 Passing in the environment variable `FELIX_IPINIPMTU` when running the `{{site.nodecontainer}}` container will set the MTU for Felix to use.

+When using the Kubernetes self-hosted manifests, the Felix derives this value from the `veth_mtu` field of the calico-config ConfigMap and is set to `1440` by default.

 ### Setting the tunnel MTU with calicoctl